-María del Carmen Alvarado specialises in intellectual property, with an emphasis on trademarks, patents, copyright, and domain names, as well as on life sciences & healthcare.
-She has been head of the Office of Distinctive Signs of the National Institute for the Defence of Competition and Protection of Intellectual Property (INDECOPI).
+María del Carmen Alvarado specialises in intellectual property, with an emphasis on trademarks, patents, copyright, and domain names, as well as on life sciences and healthcare.
+She was Head of the Office of Distinctive Signs of the National Institute for the Defence of Competition and Protection of Intellectual Property (INDECOPI).

-María del Carmen was also a foreign attorney at Frito-Lay Inc. in Dallas, and President of the Peruvian Association of Industrial Property (2011-2013).
+María was also a foreign attorney at Frito-Lay Inc. in Dallas, and President of the Peruvian Association of Industrial Property and Copyrights (2011-2013).